Wind: 17.70 km/h

 Many places on our planet are simply unlike anywhere else.
 St. Moritz is one of them and is listed among the rare places in Switzerland.

 The winter wonderland of St. Moritz has been attracting the visitors, celebrities and royal families since 1864.

 The reason behind this is that the ski resort of St. Moritz is one of the sunniest ones in the Swiss Alps.
 It is the birthplace of winter Alpine tourism and the first geographical location that has been trademarked.

-Also, it is considered as the first destination in the Swiss Alps, and in the Europe as well, where Golf tournament took place.
+Also, it is considered as the first destination in the Swiss Alps, and in Europe as well, where Golf tournament took place.
 It is already more than a century that this destination became a world-class resort by having elegance and exclusivity as its synonyms.

 The magnificent Alpine scenery that is offered at an elevation of 1856m with 25 crystal-clear mountain lakes, glaciers and forests, defies all the expectations.

 The area boasts a number of sunny days (about 322 sunny days in a year) proved to be aesthetically pleasing to anyone’s eyes.
 The emblem of St. Moritz is the “Sun”, which describes this region perfectly.

 St. Moritz also well-known for its luxurious hotels with high-quality services, considered among best ones in the Swiss Alps, especially the hotels that are situated on the Lake St. Moritz.

 St. Moritz is a stunning region both during the summer as well as winter months.
 The magnificent healing features of the hot springs and the first-class service, as well as numerous tennis courts, golf fields, hang-gliding, horse riding, recreational centers based on hot springs and healing mud baths, attract more than 1.5 million tourists each year.